-It's easy to see why these careers are growing so quickly.
+People interested in HVAC quickly discover why these careers are continuing to grow.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 - Air conditioners